-But that project was then put on the shelf because of another urgent issue, prevention of hospital borne infections like MRSA.
+But that project was then put on the shelf because of another urgent issue, prevention of hospital borne infections like Methicillin-Resistant Staphylococcus Aureus (MRSA).
 As far as I know, though, the waiting time recommendations remain on the hospital to-do list for the future.
-It's hard enough living with a visible life horizon, as most of the patients were.
+It is hard enough living with a visible life horizon, as most of the patients were.
 There was no reason to add to the suffering with waiting time due to unknown causes when time has become an enemy rather than an ally.
-The hospital staff, the patients and I all agreed on this, and together we put together a way to improve the situation, or at least try to.
+The hospital staff, the patients, and I all agreed on this, and together we put together a way to improve the situation, or at least try to.
 I hope the hospital staff carry it forward.
 It was designed so they could do so with insiders.

+Conclusion

-Let me summarize the model once again:
+Let me summarize this "blurred genre" organizational development model one more time:

+Clarify indicator-based problem.

+Locate actual tasks that those indicators are meant to measure.

+Do fieldwork in those tasks using IRA logic and context and meaning questions.

+Find leverage points.

+Find positive deviance.

-Clarify indicator-based problem Locate actual tasks that those indicators are meant to measure Do fieldwork in those tasks using IRA logic and C/M questions Find leverage points Find positive deviance Translate back to the problem with a new strategy Loop back to the top of this list, probably with better indicators, and try the new strategy out But encourage experimentation, variations and modifications on the part of those involved in the task
+Translate back to the problem with a new strategy.

+Loop back to the top of this list, probably with better indicators, and try the new strategy out.

+But encourage experimentation, variations, and modifications on the part of those involved in the task.

 What kind of tale of the field is this?
-It isn't quantitative or qualitative; it isn't a choice between theory and practice.
-It certainly isn't an ethnography, though it has ethnographic-like threads of IRA logic and C/M questions running throughout.
+It is not quantitative or qualitative; it is not a choice between theory and practice.
+It is not an ethnography, though it has ethnographic-like threads of IRA logic and context and meaning questions running throughout.

 Whatever it is, the model summarizes the two cases described here as well as the story about the Mexican-U.S. joint venture with which this article began.
-It of course wouldn't always be the suitable tale to use as a guideline.
-I can imagine many situations where it would be impossible to do, other kinds of organizational tales that mix ethnography with other perspectives.
+It of course would not always be the suitable tale of the field to use as a guideline.
+I can imagine many situations where it would be impossible to do, as well as other kinds of organizational tales that mix ethnography with other perspectives.

 In the two cases described in this article, though, the flow from one part of the model to the next went smoothly.
 All the steps worked.
 The mesh of indicator-based problem, organizational development process, and fieldwork yielded new ideas for how to solve the original problem.
 But, in neither case was the new strategy implemented and evaluated.
 That final step in the model, the try it out step, never happened.
-That final crucial step, where something new is actually put into practice on an experimental basis--It was missing.
+That final crucial step, where something new is actually put into practice on an experimental basis-it was missing.
 And that, of course, was the point of it all.